-What do SEO and PPC have in common?
-More than you think!
+What do SEO & PPC have in common?

 I’ve lived in the SEO bubble for a couple of years now but the world of paid search has always interested me.
 A couple of months ago, our PPC Team Leader asked if there were any keen beans who wanted to study for the Google AdWords qualification, so what better way of finding out more about paid search?
 I spent a few weeks studying for the Google AdWords qualification, which I’ve now passed, and I’m happy to say I have a much better understanding of PPC now.